Teach a Class

-Our Adult Education Seminars Program always seeks new instructors and seminar topics to enhance the program.
-If you are interested in teaching a seminar at the Newberry, please read on for more information about the program and how to propose a seminar.
+Our Adult Education Program always seeks new instructors and class topics to enhance the program.
+If you are interested in teaching a class at the Newberry, please read on for more information about the program and how to propose a class.

-The seminars program is now accepting proposals for the Winter/Spring 2022 term!
-The deadline for proposals is Wednesday, September 15.
-The winter/spring term will run from February through May, with some seminars taking place only in the building and others only online.
+The Adult Education Program is now accepting proposals for the Fall 2022 term!
+The deadline for proposals is Tuesday, May 17.
+The Fall term will run from September through early December, with some classes taking place only in the building and others only online.
 There is space in the submission form to indicate interest/availability to teach either virtually or in person.
 We accept proposals through the Newberry’s SlideRoom application portal.
 Please read through the submission form and the information below before beginning your proposal.

 Questions?
 Want to join the mailing list for upcoming CFPs?
 Please reach out to Sarah Wilson, Seminars Manager, at email@example.com.

-The Newberry’s Adult Education Seminars Program offers a diverse and accessible array of non-credit courses in the humanities for the public.
-The seminars provide participants with a unique opportunity to rigorously engage the humanities and explore the library’s vast collections.
+The Newberry’s Adult Education Program offers a diverse and accessible array of non-credit courses in the humanities for the public.
+The classes provide participants with a unique opportunity to rigorously engage the humanities and explore the library’s vast collections.

-The Newberry offers over 150 seminars annually, ranging in size, duration, cost, and format.
-Seminars are grounded in the humanities and relate to the Newberry’s mission and/or collections.
+The Newberry offers over 150 classes annually, ranging in size, duration, cost, and format.
+Classes are grounded in the humanities and relate to the Newberry’s mission and/or collections.

-We currently offer seminars in three terms throughout the year:
+We currently offer classes in three terms throughout the year: